nguyensjsu/fa22-202-fantastic-four/README.md

        2) Before reaching a specific score, the boss will not emerge.

 * Ray Sheng
-  1) Looked through potential project candidates and suggested project source code
+  1) Researched potential project candidates and suggested project source code
   2) Added Powerup Items to the game for enemies to drop on death that the player can pick up for advanced effects
   3) Introduced some variety to gameplay in the form of secondary attacks that can be performed by the player-controlled fighter
   4) Added healing and shielding mechanisms to the game to improve player survivability and extending play session time